darvein/aws-notes/basic-aws-roadmap.md

 - ASG: How to create an Autoscaling group?
 - ASG: What are the different ways to scale an ASG?
 - ASG: What are Warm Pools?
-- SG: How different are Security Groups vs Network ACLs (nacl)?
 ### Networking (?)
 - Differences between private ip and public ip
     - Difference between EIP and Auto-assigned public ip